These Garlic Fries are simple to make and can be cooked in the oven or in the fryer. They are a tasty side dish that pairs well with so many recipes!

 Hot fries taste best, so make sure to eat them promptly!

 And if you’re one of those people who thinks there’s no such thing as too much garlic, dip into garlic Aioli.

 If you want garlic fries that are deep fried instead of baked, make the garlic oil here as directed, and set aside.
 Then follow the instructions in my post Homemade French Fries for deep frying the french fries.

 After draining on paper towels immediately after cooking, toss the potatoes with the minced garlic cloves oil, as well as with parsley and extra salt, as directed in this recipe.
 Enjoy!

 Baked Garlic Fries

 - 3 tbsp oil (I like avocado or olive oil, but any high-smoke point oil works)

 - 2 tbsp minced garlic

 - 1.5 lbs russet potatoes (rinse/scrub well beforehand)

 - 3 tbsp minced parsley

-- In a small pan set over medium low heat, combine the vegetable oil and minced garlic.
-Let this mixture sit for 5 minutes, to infuse the garlic flavor into the oil.
+- In a small pan set over medium low heat, combine the oil and minced garlic.
+Simmer this mixture for 5 minutes, to infuse the garlic flavor into the oil.

-- Scrub the outsides of the potatoes well so you can keep that wonderful skin on the potatoes.
-Cut the potatoes into matchsticks by first cutting into thick slices, then cutting each slice into small thin sticks.
-Toss the potato fries with the garlic oil and a big, generous pinch of salt.
-Spread the fries out evenly between the two sheet pans, making sure they are in one single layer, spaced a bit apart.
+- Spread the fries out evenly on the sheet pan, making sure they are in one single layer, spaced a bit apart.
 If they’re all on top of each other and crowded, they will steam each other and never get brown.
 When in doubt, bake on two pans.

-- Toss the fries with the reserved minced garlic, fresh parsley, and salt, to taste.
+- Toss the fries with the reserved minced garlic, parsley, and additional salt, to taste.
 Enjoy!